Atthaualpha/knowledge-abyss/spring/DEPENDENCY_INJECTION.md

 - Constructor injection
 - Setter inject

-*Additional injection would be **field injection**, which uses reflection to set dependency value, but using reflection has some performance implications and it is easy to may broke Single Responsibility Principle (SRP)*
+*Additional injection would be **field injection**, which uses reflection to set dependency value, but using reflection has some performance implications and it is easy to broke Single Responsibility Principle (SRP)*